 After several years of making wine, Kyle moved to New York City to manage Discovery Wines, a very well-regarded boutique wine shop.
 There, Kyle was able to taste some of the world’s benchmark wines, and credits this time as the greatest education of his career.
 He then moved to Los Angeles, where he became a sales representative for the acclaimed distributor Revel Wine.
 He quickly developed relationships with many top restaurants and wine shops, and represented an impressive book of artisanal California wine producers.

-Kyle is currently making wine at Woods Beer and Wine Co. in San Francisco, and he consults for a few small wineries, including Bluxome Street Winery, both of which are in San Francisco.
+Kyle is currently the winemaker at Woods Beer and Wine Co. in San Francisco, and he consults for a few small wineries, including Bluxome Street Winery.

 Brad Jonas // Co-owner and Co-winemaker